joshbegley/nyt-latest/previous.md

 `The endorsement is the first in a contested Senate primary by Representative Alexandria Ocasio-Cortez this year, in a state that Democrats believe they must hold this fall to win a Senate majority.`\
 https://www.nytimes.com/2026/07/02/us/politics/ocasio-cortez-endorses-abdul-el-sayed-in-crucial-michigan-senate-race.html

-**Live Updates: Status Check on a Stabilizing Job Market**\
+**Live Updates: U.S. Hiring Continues at a Steady Pace**\
-`Data on hiring and the unemployment rate for June will provide the latest look at a U.S. economy where strong spending is confronting higher costs.`\
+`The economy added 57,000 jobs in June and the unemployment rate ticked down to 4.2 percent, according to a report released on Thursday.`\
 https://www.nytimes.com/live/2026/07/02/business/jobs-report-economy

 **China Releases Details About Pilot Who Crashed Plane Into Beijing Skyscraper**\